universal-ctags/citre/docs/core-layer.md

 all kinds of information offered by them.

-Another API is `citre-readtags-get-pseudo-tag`, which gets the value of specific pseudo tag in a tags file.
+Another API is `citre-readtags-get-pseudo-tag`, which gets the value of a specific pseudo tag in a tags file.
 This is mainly used by `citre--tags-file-info`, but upper components may want to use it too.

 `citre-readtags-get-records` has two problems: